Whether bidding at a live or online auction, or visiting a local dealer, previously-owned equipment can be a big benefit for a small business owner.

 The title needs to be “clean,” with no liens against the equipment that could prevent free and clear ownership.
 Search by the Vehicle Identification Number (VIN) or a Serial Number (SN).
 Many free, online options are available to assist in the search.

 Each state’s Department of Motor Vehicles can also be a good resource.
 As part of its approval process, Stearns Bank checks into all titled equipment to ensure the transaction is valid.

 3. Inspect Everything

 From the machine’s history to the fluid levels to its performance, every detail should be considered.
 Look for hairline cracks, rust or other damage during a visual inspection.
 If repairs are needed, does the price reflect that?
 Ask about operating hours and how often the machine was used.
 Maintenance history is especially important if a vehicle has high mileage or usage hours.

 “Do an evaluation or have the equipment appraised,” Ryan said.
 “Inspect the equipment closely or have it inspected by a qualified and trusted independent party.
 Find out why the equipment is being sold.”

 You should also get inside the vehicle to check the interior and dashboard functions – even ask for a test drive.

-“Don’t always take the word of the seller for face value,” said Adam Domke, a Stearns Bank vendor relations account manager.
+“Don’t always take the word of the seller for face value,” Ryan said.
 “Ask to see the machine and see it perform.”

 4. Trust Your Gut